 To enter Wologai we had to fill in the guest book and pay a little money.
 The entrance fee was about Rp 10,000 per person.
 A middle-aged man, who was the acting head of the village showed us around Wologai.
 He talked to us about the history and culture of the village and the people who lived there (in Indonesian of course).

-In the center of Wologai, there was a ritual stage.
-Because we were outsiders and did not live in Wologai we were prohibited from entering the area.
-We were told by the village chief that if we entered our soul would be trapped in this village forever.
+In the center of Wologai, there is a ritual stage.
+As an outsider you are prohibited from entering the area.
+We were told by the village chief that if we entered this ritual stage our souls would be trapped in the village forever.
 As far as I can remember he was not smiling when he said this.

-There was also a ceremonial stone that was fenced around by simple bamboo sticks, which we weren’t allowed to touch.
-This time is was because if we touched it a storm might suddenly erupt or bad weather would affect the village.
-I confess, I was curious at that moment to see what would happen if I touched it, but I decided not to break any of the rules of Wologai.
+The village also has a ceremonial stone.
+It’s fenced around with simple bamboo sticks, which we weren’t allowed to touch.
+Supposedly if you touch it a storm might suddenly erupt or bad weather would affect the village.
+I confess, I was curious to see what would happen if I touched it, but I decided not to break any of the rules of Wologai Village.

 Besides all of the spookiness, there were also several interesting things about Wologai.
 For instance, I really enjoyed interacting with the villagers because they were all so friendly.
 The adults were quite shy, but the kids were very happy to say hi to visitors.
 They also had some pretty hand-made wooden statues and claimed that the coffee from Wologai was the best in the region.

 If you’re looking for something to do after visiting Kelimutu then you should add the village of Wologai to your travel itinerary.
 It’s a nice place to visit and makes for an interesting diversion for a few hours.
 After visiting the village you can head back to Ende for breakfast before continuing on your journey to your next destination.